BreitmanLab/breitman-lab.github.io/_members/morrow.md

 # linkedin: username
 # github: username
 # orcid: XXXX-XXXX-XXXX-XXXX
 description: "Kayla is currently a sophomore undergraduate student at JSU, where she is majoring in Biology.
-In the Bagley Lab, Kayla is interested in learning more about population genomics, hybridization, and the diversity of fishes.
+In the Bagley Lab, Kayla is interested in learning more about ecology, evolution, DNA sequencing, population genomics, and hybridization.
 Kayla is assisting as we get several projects started in the lab.

-Outside of lab, Kayla enjoys being outdoors, modeling, and hanging out with friends and her dog, Titus."
+Outside of lab, Kayla enjoys being outdoors, keeping and breeding pythons and boas, modeling, and hanging out with friends and her dog, Titus."
 ---